An Augustinian Convent which grew into an important Basilica

 Crunching the Numbers

 38 Lateral Altars

 Brunelleschi in his original model considered not only how the church would be seen with the naked eye, but how the church should be lived as a stage for the priest as well as how the physical building would interact with nature such as light, shadows and space.
 Perhaps it is for this reason that many consider the original plan to be one of his best creations.

-Brunelleschi worked to bring the classical order, which is central to renaissance architecture (for example Greek columns), into his projects.
+Brunelleschi worked to bring classical order, which is central to Renaissance architecture (for example Greek columns), into his projects.

 Those who had the formidable job of interpreting his scarce instructions were his followers Antonio Manetti, Giovanni da Gaiole, and Salvi d'Andrea.
 The general consensus was that Brunelleschi had been too radical in his vision and they proceeded to softened the edges with several changes to the plans.